anhinga/2020-notes/attention-based-models/possible-experiments.md

 by applying some form of attention to the network matrix (to the network weights) seems to be a rather promising thing.

-In particular, there was a variety of ideas how to make a single network learn to perform a variety of tasks without catastrophic forgetting, and almost always one could think about the mechanisms proposed in those papers as some type of attention applied to the network matrix.
+In particular, there was a variety of papers exploring ideas on how to make a single network learn to perform a variety of tasks without catastrophic forgetting, and almost always one could think about the mechanisms proposed in those papers as some type of attention applied to the network matrix.